rkpkr/tellMe/README.md

 hnews - Grabs # of top headlines from Hacker News, where # is specified by you.
     `tellme.py hnews 10`

 timeleft - Calculates the amount of years and days you have left to live.
+Arguments are: gender, year of birth, month of birth, day of birth.
     `tellme.py timeleft M 1912 7 23`
-    Arguments are: gender, year of birth, month of birth, day of birth

 ## Future Plans